 Differences from Original Study

 Participants were offered either a course credit slip or a $5 Amazon e-card for participation, while participants in the original study were only offered course credit.
-Also, we attached to the bottom of the computer monitor an index card that provides a review of ink color and keyboard key matches.
-There were no such a hint available to the original study participants.
-There were no other anticipated differences between the replication and the original study.
+Also, we attached to the bottom of the computer monitor an index card that provided a review of ink color and keyboard key matches.
+There was no such a hint available to the original study participants.
+There were no other differences between the replication and the original study.

 Actual Sample

 Participants were 242 voluntary undergraduate college students from Lock Haven University who had normal vision.
 Average age of participants was 19.78, with an age range of 18-37, 74 participants were male (30.6%) and 168 were female (69.4%).
 Racial/ethnic background of participants was 84.3% White/Caucasian, 12.8% Black/African-American, and 2.9% other racial/ethnic backgrounds.
-Participants were offered a choice of receiving a $5 Amazon Gift e-card or a Research Participation Slip, which can be used for course points in some psychology classes.
 All participants gave informed consent prior to their data collection.

 Differences from pre-data collection methods plan